 UW residents and fellows have many options for commuting to and parking at University of Washington Medical Center (UWMC), Harborview Medical Center (HMC) and other training sites.
 It is our goal to provide easy access to parking for all residents and fellows, regardless of their primary work location.

-Following is general information about parking at the various training sites, how to apply for a parking pass, shuttle services, and parking FAQs.
 Residents and fellows who wish to park at both UWMC and HMC will need to purchase separate parking passes for each site.
 Residents and fellows who are required to travel to a second training site in the same day in order to attend conferences, education and administrative meetings, or clinic will be provided with pre-paid parking at the second site or will be reimbursed by their program within two months of submitting a receipt for parking at the second site.
 Parking will be provided for residents and fellows returning to the hospital while on home-call at no charge within specified hours at UWMC and HMC.

 Parking at UW Training Sites